meta-modeler/gRPC-Java-Maven-HelloWorld/README.md

 My other Maven projects may be helpful when starting the investigation of the content of this project:
 - the one for building the executable Jar files: https://github.com/meta-modeler/maven-executable-jar
-- the one for creating multimodule Maven projects: https://github.com/meta-modeler/maven-multimodule-project
+- the one for creating the multimodule Maven projects: https://github.com/meta-modeler/maven-multimodule-project